 Step 7 - Place the leeks into a large saucepan and add water or stock to the pot, season with a little salt and or freshly ground pepper.

-Step 8 – Use tongs to remove the leeks from the stock, transfer to a wire rack placed on top of a tray to drain and cool.
+Step 8 - Use tongs to remove the leeks from the stock, transfer them to a wire rack placed on top of a tray to drain and cool.
 Allow the leeks to cool while still tied with twine.

 Cut and remove the twine after you have transferred the leeks to a serving platter and before adding the vinaigrette dressing and sprinkling on the garnish.